sanaa256/comp2850-hci-starter/wk09/lab-wk9/research/protocol.md

 ## Consent script

 Thank you for participating in my HCI evaluation.
-There will be 4 scenarios to work through, and it will take around 15-20 minutes.
+There will be 5 scenarios to work through, and it will take around 15-20 minutes.
 I'm testing the task management interface, not you -- there are no right or wrong answers.

-I will collect data about the current time, the time you take to complete tasks, where you click, and my observations of your experience.
+I will collect data about the current time, the time you take to complete tasks, where you click, any comments you make, and my observations of your experience.
 I will not collect any personally identifying information -- you will be under a pseudonym (e.g. P1) rather than your actual name.
 Any screenshots or notes I take will be removed of personally identifying information.

 This data will be stored locally on a personal, private Github repository (meaning no public access).
 The only ones who will have access to it are me, you, and the teaching staff marking the project.